-Minister reprimanded for attending gala
+Minister reprimanded over men-only gala

 The Charity Commission also said it was investigating the claims "as a matter of urgency".

-On Wednesday, Mr Zahawi tweeted that he arrived at the event at 20:00 GMT and left at 21:35 GMT as he "felt uncomfortable", but said he did not see any of the "horrific" events reported.
+On Wednesday, Mr Zahawi, MP for Stratford-on-Avon, tweeted that he arrived at the event at 20:00 GMT and left at 21:35 GMT as he "felt uncomfortable", but said he did not see any of the "horrific" events reported.

 He also tweeted that he would never attend a men-only function again.